 During the Late Prehistoric, there was an increase in the use of plant food resources in addition to an increase in terrestrial and marine mammal hunting.
 There was a concomitant increase in the diversity and complexity of material culture during the Late Prehistoric horizon, demonstrated by more classes of artifacts.
 The recovery of a greater number of small, finely flaked projectile points suggests increased use of the bow and arrow rather than the atlatl (spear thrower) and dart for hunting.
-Steatite cooking vessels and containers are also present in sites from this time, and there is an increased presence of steatite, a variety of bone tools, and personal ornaments such as beads made from shell, bone, and stone.
+Steatite cooking vessels and containers are also present in sites from this time, and there is an increased presence of composite bone gorges and circular shell fishhooks, perforated stones, arrow shaft straighteners made of steatite, a variety of bone tools, and personal ornaments such as beads made from shell, bone, and stone.
 Olivella shell bead styles include a variety of wall and callus beads in addition to the previous spire-lopped, and cup beads.
-There was also an increased use of asphaltum, or bitumen, for waterproofing basketry and caulking canoes and as an adhesive.
+There was also an increased use of asphaltum, or bitumen, for waterproofing basketry and callking canoes and as an adhesive.